tokio-rs/axum/axum/src/docs/method_routing/layer.md

-Apply a [`tower::Layer`] to the router.
+Apply a [`tower::Layer`] to all routes in the router.

-All requests to the router will be processed by the layer's corresponding middleware.

 This can be used to add additional processing to a request for a group of routes.

+Note that the middleware is only applied to existing routes.
+So you have to first add your routes (and / or fallback) and then call `layer` afterwards.
+Additional routes added after `layer` is called will not have the middleware added.

 Works similarly to [`Router::layer`](super::Router::layer).
 See that method for more details.